Shibodd/network-card-workaround/README.md

 and card_hwid is the card hardware id, which can be read in device manager > network adapters > your card properties > details > Hardware Ids or by using devcon.
 (Example: PCI\VEN_10EC&DEV_8168&CC_0200, but you actually only need PCI\VEN_10EC).

 This workaround is supposed to be ran with high privileges at every login of any user, for example using the Windows built-in Task Scheduler.

+Of course no license whatsoever, do what you want with this.